cezarypiatek/cezarypiatek.github.io/src/content/post/wiremock-in-parallel-tests/index.md

 ---

 As .NET developers, we understand the significance of writing automated tests to ensure our applications function correctly.
 However, as our applications grow more complex and diverse, optimizing the test process becomes crucial.
-One effective approach is reusing components like tested application and Wiremock instances between test cases.
+One effective approach is reusing components like tested application and WiremockServer instances between test cases.
 While this optimization can improve test efficiency, it can also introduce challenges of ensuring that different test cases do not interfere with each other.
-In this blog post, we'll delve into the biggest problems related to WireMock instance re-usage and explore a potential solution.
+In this blog post, we'll delve into the biggest problems related to WireMock.NET instance re-usage and explore a potential solution.

 ## Reusing components' instances

-To re-use tested application and WireMock instances between tests, we can create a class that holds those instances and manages their lifecycle.
+To re-use tested application and WireMockServer instances between tests, we can create a class that holds those instances and manages their lifecycle.
 I like to call it `GlobalTestFixture`.
 A sample implementation can look as follows:

 ```cs
 public class GlobalTestFixture: IAsyncDisposable